mouseless/baked/docs/architecture/application.md

 >
 > When trying to get a certain object from `ApplicationContext`, exact type
 > should be given.
 Using any other type that extends or implements the target
 > object will result in an unsuccessful `Get` operation.
-For example trying to
+For example, trying to
 > `Get` a `WebApplication` using `IApplicationBuilder` type will be unsuccessful.

 ```mermaid